Do you have both cataracts and astigmatism? Astigmatism is a common

 It’s important to keep in mind that Medicare or private health insurance covers a portion of the costs of cataract surgery and astigmatism-correcting lenses for patients who qualify, but some out-of-pocket expenses are associated with astigmatism-correcting IOLs.

-However, the lenses may still be a better value than a lifetime of paying for astigmatism-correcting glasses or contact lenses, disinfectant, cleaning materials and eye doctor appointments.
+However, astigmatism-correcting lenses may still save you money in the long run.
 Consider the long-term benefits of astigmatism-correcting IOLs, and ask if your surgeon offers a payment plan.